eWaterCycle/infra/README.md

 ## AI Disclaimer

-The above documentation/software code has been generated and/or refined using GitHub CoPilot.
+The documentation/software code in this repository has been generated and/or refined using GitHub CoPilot.
 All AI-output has been verified for correctness, accuracy and completeness, adapted where needed, and approved by the author.